 Do your completed projects look different from what you wanted?
-Are you frustrated with hand drawing your designs?
+Are you frustrated with hand drawn designs?
 Grab a free copy of RTM_Layout and put those days behind you!

-This Windows app creates accurate project layouts.
-Use it to quickly design and document the physical aspects of your build!
+This Windows app creates accurate layout diagrams.
+It helps you design and document physical aspects of your build!

 As shown above, this lightweight CAD provides a 2D display consisting of;

 Its easy to set your container size, add components, arrange (and re-arrange) to suit your idea.
 In minutes, you'll know dimensions, locations and platform size to .01 inch accuracy!

 Now you can visualize your build in 2D space.
 When you're ready, take a few snapshots -- or print a hard copy.
 Documenting or sharing your project just became easier.

 Blocks are graphic objects used to represent major project components such as; MCU, breadboards, power supply, terminal strips, keypad, etc. Blocks can be blank or carry an image!